wrightmat/dnd-eberron/other/Oriq Orb.md

 _Wondrous Item, legendary (requires attunement)_

-Roiling green mist fills this glass orb, which an exiled Strixhaven mage once used in foul magical experiments.
+Roiling purple mist fills this glass orb, which an exiled Strixhaven mage once used in foul magical experiments.
 Oriq magic has infused the orb, which is used to spread a terrible curse among Strixhaven’s students.

 **Sentience**.
 The Oriq Orb is a sentient, chaotic evil magic item with the following properties:
 - The orb has an Intelligence of 20, a Wisdom of 16, and a Charisma of 16, as well as hearing and darkvision out to a range of 30 feet.